 Grevillea mostly produce the inflorescences at the terminals, beyond the foliage, which differs to the closely related Hakea.

-The large, eye-catching flower spikes are about 15 centimetres long, 5 centimetres wide, pink with long cream styles and attractive to honeyeaters.
+This cultivar has cylindrical racemes, to about 15 centimetres long by 5 centimetres wide, pink with long cream styles and attractive to honeyeaters.

 Occasional light pruning is appreciated.

-We succeed with Grevillea ‘Pink Surprise’ and other sub-tropical hybrids and species by growing them close to the northern walls of buildings and surround them with our usual dense shrubberies.
+We succeed with Grevillea ‘Pink Surprise’ and other sub-tropical hybrids and species by growing them close to the northern walls of buildings and surround them with our usual dense shrubberies (in a garden near Armidale).
 Warmth radiated from the buildings and shelter from other plants has allowed these beautiful plants to survive, thrive and bloom bounteously in our garden.